 Do you have overseas agents/representatives?

-Yes, the RNCM currently has an agent in China.
+Yes.
+The RNCM currently has an agent in China.
 We also have international ambassadors based in the UK, Isle of Man and Hong Kong whom you may contact for further information.

-Can international students audition by DVD?
+Can international students audition by recording?

 Yes.
 If international students are unable to audition in person they can send an authenticated good quality recording of their audition pieces.